felipebarcelospro/shadcn-theme-creator-for-chrome/README.md

 ## 💻 Usage

-1. Navigate to a website using ShadCN UI
+1. Navigate to a website using Shadcn/UI UI
-2. Click the ShadCN Theme Creator icon in your Chrome toolbar
+2. Click the Shadcn/UI Theme Creator icon in your Chrome toolbar
 3. Use the color controls to adjust the theme
 4. See changes in real-time on the website
 5. Click "Export Theme" to download your customizations